Wilheimbeta/CMU-24696-WearableHealthTechnology-Programming/README.md

 Result:
 As a baseline (from scratch), all architecture models achieved high accuracy on phone data but performed poorly on watch data.
-Self-supervised pre-training enhances performance on the sensor type (watch or phone) for the model’s original sensor type
+Self-supervised pre-training enhances performance on the sensor type (watch or phone) for the model’s original sensor type.

 Exp 1: Labeled data reduction by fractionating the total data LOSO testing → Aim 2